-This TIPP applies to all officers, consultants and contractors undertaking work for NSW Treasury regarding Treasury's obligations under the GIPA Act.
+This TIPP applies to all officers, consultants and contractors undertaking work for NSW Treasury.

 1.4.
 Ethical conduct

 The public has a right to expect the highest integrity and competence from NSW Treasury staff.
 All activities, including the release of government information, must be conducted in an ethical manner and must comply with the principles contained in the Code of Ethics and Conduct (TIPP2.05).